knowledge-production/housingstruggles/note01.md

 # let's see if this will work out fine

-first push with my account. second through shared link. this is the first
+first push with my account. **second** through shared link. this is the first

-and here we are. incognito. shared link. let's try...
+and here we are. incognito. ~~shared~~ link. let's try...

+ti amo budalo mala